SummerSlam (2014): Storylines

-On the July 21 edition of Raw, Roman Reigns defeated Kane and Randy Orton in a handicap match and attacked Orton during Triple H's announcement on who would face John Cena at SummerSlam for the WWE World Heavyweight Championship.
-On the July 28 edition of Raw, Orton attacked Reigns before his scheduled match against Kane.
-On the August 1 edition of Smackdown, Orton challenged Reigns to a match at SummerSlam.
+On the July 21 episode of Raw, Roman Reigns defeated Kane and Randy Orton in a handicap match and attacked Orton during Triple H's announcement on who would face John Cena at SummerSlam for the WWE World Heavyweight Championship.
+On the July 28 episode, Orton attacked Reigns before his scheduled match against Kane.
+On the August 1 episode of SmackDown, Orton challenged Reigns to a match at SummerSlam.
 On August 4, it was announced on WWE.com that Orton would face Reigns at SummerSlam.

 On August 16, it was announced on WWE.com that Cesaro would face Rob Van Dam on the SummerSlam Kickoff show.

 Event

 Pre-Show

 The SummerSlam Kickoff pre-show match saw Rob Van Dam defeat Cesaro with a Five-Star Frog Splash.
 An analytical show which was hosted by Renee Young consisted of a pre-show panel that contained Booker T, Alex Riley, and Ric Flair.
 Hulk Hogan also made an appearance at the event before the main card got underway, promoting the WWE Network to the audience.